Kinohaku: Marriage to Tū-irirangi

 After many years, Hinerangi visited Ngaku-raho, while she was fleeing the murder of her father, Mania-takamaiwaho.
 Tū-irirangi developed a desire to marry her, but she refused.
 However, Kinohaku was furious that her husband had planned to marry another woman, so she had an affair with Tū-irirangi’s half-brother Pai-ariki.
-When Tū-irirangi found out, he went to Pai-ariki’s village, Te Rua-o-te-manu near Te Kuiti, intending to murder him, but was unable to do the deed.
+When Tū-irirangi found out, he went to Pai-ariki’s village, Te Rua-o-te-manu near Te Kūiti, intending to murder him, but was unable to do the deed.
 Afterwards, he went away to Kāwhia, where he re-married and had another son.